haskell-github-trust/replace-megaparsec/README.md

 to build data structures based on the pattern matches.
 For example, consider scanning a string for numbers.
-A lot of different things can look like a number, and can have leading plus or minus signs, or be in scientific notation, or hexadecimal, or whatever.
-If we try to parse all of the numbers out of a string using regular expressions, then we have to make sure that the regular expression and the string-to-number conversion function agree exactly about what is and what isn't a numeric string.
+A lot of different things can look like a number, and can have leading plus or minus signs, or be in scientific notation, or have commas, or whatever.
+If we try to parse all of the numbers out of a string using regular expressions, then we have to make sure that the regular expression and the string-to-number conversion function agree about exactly what is and what isn't a numeric string.
 We can get into an awkward situation in which the regular expression says it has found a numeric string but the string-to-number conversion function fails.
 A typed parser will perform both